WizardCarp85/AssetCrate/README.md

 # AssetCrate

-A simple hub for sharing and discovering game assets like models, textures, sounds, and scripts.
+A simple hub for sharing and discovering free game assets like models, textures, sounds, and scripts.

 ## Problem
 Developers struggle to find free or reliable assets, while creators lack a place to showcase their work.